 4.0.1 Study site and seedling rearing

-Theobroma cacao (Malvaceae), Dipteryx sp.
-(Fabaceae), Lacmellea panamensis (Apocynaceae), Apeiba membranacea (Malvaceae), Heisteria concinna (Olacaceae), Chrysophyllum cainito (Sapotaceae), and Cordia alliodora (Cordiaceae) were chosen due to their variation in leaf functional traits (J.Wright unpublished data).
-All occur naturally at Barro Colorado Island (BCI) in central Panama (9°050N, 79°450W), where we collected seeds from the forest floor from multiple maternal sources in January - April 2019.
+Seven species of tropical trees were chosen based on their variation in leaf functional traits: Theobroma cacao (Malvaceae), Dipteryx sp.
+(Fabaceae), Lacmellea panamensis (Apocynaceae), Apeiba membranacea (Malvaceae), Heisteria concinna (Olacaceae), Chrysophyllum cainito (Sapotaceae), and Cordia alliodora (Cordiaceae) (J.Wright unpublished data).
+All occur naturally at Barro Colorado Island (BCI) in central Panama (9.15 N, -79.85 W).
 Average annual precipitation at BCI is 2,600 mm and the pronounced wet season ranges from May to December (Leigh et al., 1996).

-In preparation for the experiment, seeds were surface sterilized by soaking in wateand rinsing in sodium hypochlorite (NaClO) and ethanol (EtOH).
-Seeds from each species had a species-specific sterilization protocol due to the variation in sizes and seed coats (see Supplementary Materials).
+Seeds from multiple maternal sources of each species were collected from the forest floor at BCI in January - April 2019.
+In preparation for the experiment, seeds were surface sterilized by rinsing with water and agitating sequentially in sodium hypochlorite (NaClO) and ethanol (EtOH).
+Seeds from each species had a species-specific sterilization protocol due to the variation in sizes and seed coats (see Appendix S1).

-Seed germination and the subsequent experiment were carried out at the Santa Cruz Field Facility of the Smithsonian Tropical Research Institute in Gamboa, Panama (9°070N, 79°420W).
+Seed germination and the subsequent experiment were carried out at the Santa Cruz Field Facility of the Smithsonian Tropical Research Institute in Gamboa, Panama (9.118611 N, -79.703182 W ).
 We germinated and reared seedlings in a clean and shaded greenhouse where we enclosed four tables with a PVC pipe frame and covered them with a 3 mil clear plastic sheet, for a total of two plastic enclosures with two tables each.
-The enclosures allowed us to grow plants at ambient temperature and natural light while providing protection from rain and most fungal spores, thus yielding zero to low FEF densities n plants that were not actively inoculated through our manipulations (see below) (Bittleston et al., 2011).
+The enclosures allowed us to grow plants at ambient temperature and natural light while providing protection from rain and most fungal spores, thus yielding zero to low FEF densities in plants that were not actively inoculated through our manipulations (see below) (Bittleston et al., 2011).
 We cleaned table surfaces and walls of the enclosures on a weekly basis with 70% EtOH and 0.5 % NaClO.
 We germinated seedlings in sterilized trays containing a 3:1 mix of soil and river sand that was autoclaved for two one-hour cycles at 121°C prior to planting.
 Individual seedlings were transferred from germination trays to a 24-cell tray (each cell ~380 mL) containing the same autoclaved soil and sand mixture.
 We took precautions to extract complete root systems from the seedlings.
-See Supplementary Materials for further details on plastic tray and pot sterilizations protocols.
+See Appendix S1 for further details on plastic tray and pot sterilizations protocols.

 Seedlings reached a minimum of 5-6 true leaves before endophyte inoculation.
 We placed seedlings on separate tables designated for spore fall inoculation and non-inoculated treatment groups within the enclosures.
 Seedlings of the same species but different treatment groups were in the same enclosure.
 We watered seedlings at the soil level to minimize endophyte spore germination in the enclosures (Arnold et al., 2003).